 Make use of your broker

 If you do not come right with your scheme on your own, it is time to turn to your broker.
-If you do not have a broker, you can appoint us or one of our partners.
 There is no charge to you to appoint a broker.

-A broker will be able to determine whether you have a valid claim against your medical aid, and will try to sort out the matter on your behalf.
+A broker will help you determine whether you have a valid claim against your medical aid, and might even try to sort out the matter on your behalf.

 As a last resort, you can contact the Council of Medical Schemes.
 This is “a statutory body established by the Medical Schemes Act to provide regulatory supervision of private health financing through medical schemes“.